spacewalkproject/spacewalk-wiki/HowToUpgrade.md

   * For RHEL, CentOS, or Scientific Linux, you have the base-OS and EPEL repositories enabled.
   * For RHEL, you have the appropriate 'Optional Server' channel enabled.
   * For Fedora, your Fedora yum repositories are setup properly.
-  * You have set up your yum to point to Spacewalk 2.6 repository.
+  * You have set up your yum to point to Spacewalk 2.7 repository.
 For the repo setup specifics, see [HowToInstall#setting-up-spacewalk-repo](https://github.com/spacewalkproject/spacewalk/wiki/HowToInstall#setting-up-spacewalk-repo).
-    * In particular, make sure your jpackage repo is setup properly: [HowToInstall#jpackage-all-systems](https://github.com/spacewalkproject/spacewalk/wiki/HowToInstall#jpackage-all-systems)
+    * In particular, make sure you do **NOT** use jpackage repo.
+It has been obsoleted in this version of Spacewalk.
+Disable it or completely remove the file `/etc/yum.repos.d/jpackage-generic.repo` .
+    * On RHEL, CentOS, or Scientific Linux you need to enable additional java package repos: [[HowToInstall#java-packages-red-hat-enterprise-linux-centos-scientific-linux]].

 ## Database and configuration backup

   *  For existing configuration files, create a backup of everything under /etc/sysconfig/rhn /etc/rhn and /etc/jabberd
   *  Backup your SSL build directory, ordinarily /root/ssl-build
   *  *BACKUP YOUR DATABASE*.
 For instructions on how to create a backup of your existing Spacewalk database consult either Oracle / PostgreSQL documentation or contact your DBA

 ## Package upgrade

 ### Lock versions

-When running on Fedora 22, you may need to lock the versions of several third-party libraries prior to upgrading, due to changes in the Fedora repositories.
+When running on Fedora 24, you may need to lock the versions of several third-party libraries prior to upgrading, due to changes in the Fedora repositories.
 Execute the following commands:

-    # yum install yum-versionlock
+    # dnf install python3-dnf-plugin*-versionlock
-    # yum versionlock quartz maven-model

-When running on RHEL 7, you may need to lock the versions of several third-party libraries prior to upgrading, due to changes in the RHEL 7 Optional repository.
+    # echo 'quartz-1.8.4' >>/etc/dnf/plugins/versionlock.list

+### Remove conflicting packages

+When running on RHEL6, Scientific Linux 6, CentOS 6, you need to remove certain packages formerly installed from jpackage repo which are not used anymore and cause dependency conflicts.
-Execute the following commands:
+Execute the following command:

-    # yum install yum-versionlock
-    # yum versionlock cglib
+    # rpm -e --nodeps  axis-*-*.jpp5 jakarta-commons-logging-*-*.jpp5 jakarta-commons-digester-*-*jpp jakarta-commons-dbcp-*-*.jpp5 jakarta-commons-discovery-*-*.jpp5 java-cup-*-*.jpp5 junit-*-*.jpp5 wsdl4j-*-*.jpp5 xalan-j2-*-*.jpp5

 ### All systems

 Perform package upgrade using yum: